Energinet-DataHub/opengeh-edi/source/AcceptanceTests/README.md

 # Acceptance Tests

 ## Getting started
-In order to run the acceptance test locally, you need to setup local settings to point at the target environment and an azp token.
+In order to run the acceptance tests locally, you need to setup local settings to point at the target environment and an azp token.

-- Make a cope of integrationtest.local.settings.json called integrationtest.local.settings.json
+- Make a copy of integrationtest.local.settings.sample.json called integrationtest.local.settings.json
   - Update the settings with the excepted values.
     - SHARED_KEYVAULT_NAME: key vault from the target environment
     - AZP_TOKEN: target token